Topological Order and Non-Hermitian Skin Effect in Generalized Ideal Chern Bands

 Our work opens a new direction in the study of non-Hermitian topological order and indicates several intriguing avenues for future research.
-First, the properties of our generalized ideal Chern bands suggest the existence of rigorous index theorems for many-body zero modes that apply more generally.
+First, the properties of our generalized ideal Chern bands suggest the existence of rigorous index theorems~\cite{DolanJPA2020} for many-body zero modes that apply more generally.
 Second, the negative energy states on the torus require more detailed investigation by advanced numerical tools.
-Third, it would be interesting to explore whether the NHSE leads to novel responses of the FCI states.
-Fourth, it would be interesting to connect our findings to recent work on mixed-state topological order \cite{Fan2024PRXQ,Wang2025PRXQ,Ellison2025PRXQ} where non-unitary dynamics and coupling to environments are built-in from the outset.
-Fifth, an alternative description of dynamical effects in dissipative FCIs within the framework of quantum master equations is challenging but intriguing \cite{Liu2021PRR,Yoshida2020PRR}.
+Third, hidden connections between the many-body phase transition and intrinsic properties of the generalized ideal Chern band, like the complex quantum geometry, await to be uncovered.
+Fourth, it is unclear whether the NHSE leads to novel responses of the FCI states.
+Besides, it would be interesting to connect our findings to recent work on mixed-state topological order \cite{Fan2024PRXQ,Wang2025PRXQ,Ellison2025PRXQ} where non-unitary dynamics and coupling to environments are built-in from the outset.

 Finally, while the main motivation of our work is conceptual we note that it may apply, mutatis mutandis, to systems ranging from AMO platforms such as rotating BECs~\cite{Cooper2008}, cold atoms~\cite{Leonard2023Nature,Cooper2019RMP} and photonics~\cite{Hafezi2013NJP,KapitPRX2014,Clark2020Nature,Kurilovich2022} where dissipation is ubiquitous, to solid state moiré heterostructures where bosonic FCIs are predicted to form in nearly ideal Chern bands of excitons with long but finite and tunable lifetimes~\cite{XieExciton2024,PereaExciton2025}.
+Specifically, although our calculations are based on the KM model, the results are generalizable to realistic continuous systems [see SM~\cite{SupMat}], which requires no fine tuning.
+The required artificial gauge field~\cite{Lin2009Nature} and imaginary gauge potential~\cite{Tao2025arxiv} have been experimentally realized in continuous atomic gas, making it a promising platform.

-\emph{Acknowledgments}--- We thank helpful discussions with Kang Yang, Daniel Varjas and Fan Yang.
+\emph{Acknowledgments}--- We thank helpful discussions with Kang Yang, Daniel Varjas, Fan Yang and Ai-Lei He.
 This work was supported by the Swedish Research Council (2024-04567), the Knut and Alice Wallenberg Foundation (2023.0256), and the Göran Gustafsson Foundation for Research in Natural Sciences and Medicine.